VincentChalnot/SidusEAVModelBundle/Documentation/02-model.md

 sidus_eav_model:
     families:
         <familyCode>:
-            label: <human-readable name of the family> # Use the translator instead of this
+            # Use the translator instead of this
+            label: <human-readable name of the family>

-            attributeAsLabel: <attributeCode> # Required, except if the family is inherited
+            # Required, except if the family is inherited
+            attributeAsLabel: <attributeCode>

-            attributeAsIdentifier: <attributeCode> # Can be used to set a virtual primary key on your family
+            # Can be used to set a virtual primary key on your family
+            attributeAsIdentifier: <attributeCode>

-            instantiable: <boolean> # Default true, can be used to define an "abstract" family
+            # Default true, can be used to define an "abstract" family
+            instantiable: <boolean>

-            singleton: <boolean> # If true, the family will have only one instance accessible through DataRepository::getInstance
+            # If true, the family will have only one instance accessible through DataRepository::getInstance
+            singleton: <boolean>

-            parent: <familyCode> # When specified, the family will inherits its configuration
+            # When specified, the family will inherits its configuration
+            parent: <familyCode>

-            data_class: <PhpClass> # Can be used with single table inheritance to declare specific business logic in a dedicated class
+            # Can be used with single table inheritance to declare specific business logic in a dedicated class
+            data_class: <PhpClass>

-            options: <array> # generic options that can be used by business logic/external libraries
+            # Generic options that can be used by business logic/external libraries
+            options: <array>

-            attributes: # Required
+            # Required
+            attributes:
-                <attributeCode>: ~ # When using a globally defined attribute
+                # When using a globally defined attribute
+                <attributeCode>: ~

-                <attributeCode>: <AttributeConfiguration> # When declaring an attribute locally or overriding a globally defined one
+                # When declaring an attribute locally or overriding a globally defined one
+                <attributeCode>: <AttributeConfiguration>

                 # ...
 ````